lofcz/LlmTornado/README.md

 - Supports streaming, functions/tools, modalities (images, audio), and strongly typed LLM plugins/connectors.
 - Great performance, nullability annotations.
 - Extensive tests suite.
-- Maintained actively for over a year.
+- Maintained actively for two years, often with day 1 support for new features.

 ## Documentation

-Every public class, method, and property has extensive XML documentation, using LLM Tornado should be intuitive if you've used any other LLM library previously.
+Most public classes, methods, and properties (90%+) are extensively XML documented.
 Feel free to open an issue here if you have any questions.

 PRs are welcome!